 The project is expected to last until the end of the Mission, i.e. end of 2030.

-The project will be a follow-up to the project stemming from HORIZON-MISS-2024-CLIMA-01-02, and hence it should collaborate with such existing project (called AdaptationHubs) to ensure a smooth transition from one project’s implementation to the other, maintaining the continuity of Mission Adaptation’s support for the national hubs.
-Moreover, the project should ensure lessons learnt from the project AdaptationHubs are duly taken into account, including during the grant agreement preparation.
+The project will be a follow-up to the project stemming from HORIZON-MISS-2024-CLIMA-01-02, and hence it should collaborate with such existing project to ensure a smooth transition from one project’s implementation to the other, maintaining the continuity of Mission Adaptation’s support for the national hubs.
+Moreover, the project should ensure lessons learnt from the project stemming from HORIZON-MISS-2024-CLIMA-01-02 are duly taken into account.

 Proposals should address two axes of action for which all the following aspects should be addressed: